dominicstop/react-native-ios-context-menu/README.md

 * In order to specify a "target view" for your context menu, you first need a `ref` to that view.
 The second thing you need is a special value called a "node handle".
 	* A node handle is a number that corresponds to a specific native component instance in your app's view hierarchy.
 In other words, native components (like `View`, `Text`, etc.) all have a corresponding node handle.
 You can use a node handle to uniquely refer to a specific native component.
 	* To get a native components's corresponding node handle, you can use the `findNodeHandle()` function.
 This functions accepts a ref to some native component (e.g. like a `<View>` component).
+* This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-15-16-17-18.gif).

 <br>